genevate/style_guides/business/culture.md

 - Outstanding software and teams can't be built without emotion –- *You have to care!*
 - Be Empowered:
   - Work is not a place you go but something you do.
-  - Provide each employee with the autonomy to work however want with whatever tools they need to *get things done*.
+  - Provide each employee with the autonomy to work however they want with whatever tools they need to *get things done*.
   - Your schedule and hours worked are your own as long as you focus on *getting things done*.
   - Feel free to use dialog and debate to understand and solve complex problems.
   - Act upon your convictions.